 Terrace: A relatively level paved or planted area adjoining a building.
-See "Ground Level Unenclosed Projection". (as amended 10/04/21)
+See "Ground Level Unenclosed Projection".

 Therapeutic Massage: The application of various techniques to the muscular structure and soft tissues of the human body performed by a massage practitioner.
 A massage practitioner must satisfy two (2) or more of the following requirements: